taesoosong/taesoosong.github.io/_pages/about.md

 ---

 ## About
 I am a Ph.D.
 Candidate in the Department of City and Regional Planning at University of California, Berkeley, studying urban planning and housing policy.
-Specifically, my research aims to understand how **housing policy and neighborhood change** impacts **segregation patterns and access to neighborhood opportunities**.
-My dissertation research also focuses on the **diverse housing experiences of Asian Americans** and how policy and planning shapes their housing outcomes.
+My research lies at the intersection of **housing, immigration, inequality, and urban analytics**, organized around two themes.
+First, I explore how **moving beyond the pan-ethnic “Asian” category to examine ethnic differences and immigration trajectories** provides a more nuanced understanding of Asian American housing experiences.
+Second, I investigate **how housing policy shapes residential mobility across varying contexts**, leveraging big data and computational methods.

 My current affiliations include:
 - Graduate Student Researcher, [Terner Center for Housing Innovation](https://ternercenter.berkeley.edu/)